 What should I do if a volunteer cancels at the last minute, is very late in arrival or simply does not show up?

 Last-minute cancellations, late arrivals and no-shows will forever be part of the volunteering world.
 At the same time, SunDo is making great efforts to increase the commitment level between farmers and volunteers in order to minimize such cases.
 In order to reduce the chance of such a “surprise”, we recommend contacting the volunteers prior to the activity in order to convey to them the importance of arriving on time for carrying out the planned activity and identify such problems in advance.
 In addition, we recommend planning an alternative activity for an event where there are not enough volunteers to carry out the planned activity.
-Obviously, you will not be charged a matching fee for the volunteers who did not arrive.

 In order to avoid such situations, during a volunteering day, you are expected to guide the volunteers in order to help them understand what is expected of them.
 It should be recalled that the overall activity in SunDo is based on the goodwill of all parties, and therefore our recommendation in such cases is to allow the volunteer to enjoy the benefit of the doubt that he or she has no bad intentions and concentrate on the glass half-full.
 In exceptional cases when you feel that it is not possible to continue the activity it is very important not to confront the volunteer and rather simply release him or her from the activity in a good spirit.
 Cases of inappropriate behavior can be reported in the app.